 The recce days give you the opportunity to practice on the course and experience the terrain and navigation required.
 We split the 100 miles route into 4 quarters (sections 1,2,3 & 4) to cover the full 100 course.
 The 50 mile event is the final 50 miles of the 100 course, so this means that your relevant sections are the last 2 (sections 3 & 4).
 Read the following information, which gives you a better understanding of how the weekend works.
 Each recce day costs £20 and you can register at the very bottom of this page.
 You’ll also need a map, which you can purchase HERE if you don’t have one already.

-IMPORTANT – As the recce days are extremely popular and fill in advance, only 2022 race competitors will be allowed to register and run.
+IMPORTANT – As the recce days are extremely popular and fill in advance, only 2023 race competitors will be allowed to register and run.
 We cannot accommodate non-competitors, friends or family on the recce days.

 Q: Why are the sections done as 1/4/2/3 and not just 1/2/3/4?

 A: Anyone doing the 100 should be very comfortable running on the fells in the dark, this may not be the case for 50 competitors, especially if it’s your first ultra.
 The sections covered are therefore based upon daylight hours, length of section, level of ability required for 100/50 runners and the potential weather conditions at that time of year.

 Q: If I’m doing the 50 can I join the 100 runners for sections 1 & 2?